uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### Proposal

 Recently, bike-sharing in big cities has become an important part of residents' daily life, which plays a significant role in urban transportation system.
 The data is spatiotemporal, in other words, it varies over space and time.
 That variation can be explored, described, and modeled in many different ways.
-The two cities contained in this data set are London and Taipei, both very large cities with very large bike-sharing systems.
-There is a variation within the two cities, as well as between them.
+The overlap of two datasets shows many factors affecting residents' bike-renting behavior.

-Previous work has also shown that weather is a key driver for variation in usage.
-We would like to use those datasets to analyze the evidence for extreme weather events, like typhoons in Taipei or winter rains in London.
-The locations for rental and end-trip is also considered to distinguish weather conditions and locations in city area which affect citizens' bike-renting behavior.
+Previous work has shown that weather is a key driver for variation in usage.
+By utilizing those datasets to analyze the evidence for extreme weather events like winter rains in London, it is safe to draw some conclusions guiding the process of making contingency plans.
+The locations of start-trip and end-trip is also considered to have the potential of revealing hot spots of bike-renting usage.

-The result will be able to offer some suggestions for the decision maker of the bike-sharing company about the arrangement of bike density in different blocks and weather conditions.
+The result will be able to offer some suggestions for the decision maker of bike-sharing companies about the arrangement of bike density in different blocks, methods to tackle extreme weather conditions and distribution between urban and rural areas.

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.